TulsiBasetti/Web_Scraping_Companies_Information/README.md

 ## Notes

-- This scraper is designed specifically for Wikipedia company pages, so it may require adjustments for other sources.
+- This scraper is designed specifically for Wikipedia company pages (https://en.wikipedia.org/wiki/List_of_companies_of_India), so it may require adjustments for other sources.